 Step 3: Estimate total startup costs

-As part of the business plan process, you’ll need to come up with your startup costs.
 It’s in your best interest to be as detailed as possible when figuring out your total costs by line item so you’re not surprised.
 In general, you can expect to pay between $28,100 – $114,100 to start a food truck.
-The startup cost could be even higher depending on the size of food truck and equipment you need.
+The startup cost could be even higher depending on the size of food truck and equipment.

-We’ve created a detailed cost spreadsheet for starting a food truck business here.
-Below are some of the most common startup expenses for a food truck business:
+Below are some of the most common startup costs expenses for a food truck business:

 Food Truck Start-up Costs